 Jeremy Roy is a Master’s student in Electrical and Computer Engineering at Offroad Robotics, Queen’s University.
 He is supervised by Joshua Marshall.
 He completed his B.A.Sc in Computer Engineering (2018) at Queen’s University.
 As part of his Bachelor’s degree, Jeremy completed an internship at Neptec Design Group.
 Projects Jeremy worked at Neptec include LiDAR Nav, an autonomous navigation system for the Canadian Space Agency’s JUNO rover, and Neptec’s On-Astronaut Wireless Sensor System.
-Jeremy’s research interests include path following control, state estimation, and machine learning.
+Jeremy’s research interests include signal processing, mapping, and path following control.

 - ELEC 274 – Computer Architecture (Winter 2019)